 To understand the possible solutions, we will need to first take a look at the risks of allowing remote workers.
 The most common risks for companies when it comes to remote workers are the following:

 A company could reduce all these risks by simply not allowing their employees to work from home but they will miss the benefits as well and could fall behind to their competition that allows employees to work remotely.
 In order to get the “best of both worlds” by allowing employees to work remotely but also to reduce the mentioned risks, let us look at what we can do to mitigate these risks.

 Having a defined “Remote,” “Work From Home” or “Teleworking” policy is a must if your company plans on permitting staff to work from other locations that are not your office.
 This can help reduce the inherent risks of working remotely by establishing a set of procedures that your employees must follow in order to work from home.
-This policy should be used together with additional information security policies to outline all your employees' responsibilities when it comes to your information security program.
+You should use this policy with additional information security policies to outline all your employees’ responsibilities when it comes to your InfoSec program.

 Some examples of procedures that need to be included in your remote working policy include:

 While having a policy will help reduce the risks, the policy also needs to remain up-to-date and when it is being created or updated should have the input from your Information Technology team or an information security expert.
 Any policy involving information technology or data privacy should also involve someone who understands the subject matter and not only a member of the HR team.
 You must also remember that information security policies are NOT static documents, as threats change and new technologies emerge, your policies need to stay current as well.

 2. Make Sure You Have the Right Tools